uhasker/getting-things-done-in-next-js/src/chapter7/01-setup.md

 @tailwind utilities;
 ```

+These lines are so called **Tailwind directives**.

+The `@tailwind base` directive injects Tailwind's base styles in your CSS.

+The `@tailwind components` injects Tailwind's component classes in your CSS.

+Finally, the `@tailwind utilities` injects Tailwind's utility classes in your CSS.

-Let's try and use Tailwind.
+Let's try and use Tailwind now.
-Recreate the setup we used in chapter 6.1.
-Then add a few utility classes to `page.tsx`:
+We will add a component with a few Tailwind utility classes to `page.tsx`:

 ```jsx
 export default function Home() {